GlamourPolaris/js-client-sdk/README.md

 ## sendTransaction

-sends a transaction of the specified amount as mentioned in the value parameter fromAccount toWalletId.

-Input :<br/>
+Use this function send tokens from one wallet to the other.

+**Input Parameters**

-fromAccount - Wallet Object got from registerClient<br/>
+fromAccount - From Wallet

-toWalletId  - another wallet id<br/>
+toWalletId  - To wallet

-value - amount want to send <br/>
+value - amount to send

-note - some description<br/>
+note - description for the transaction

-This function returns a **Transaction** object in case of successful promise resolved.
+**Ouput**

+ Transaction --if successful.
+Error otherwise

 ```
 jsClientSdk.sendTransaction(fromAccount, toWalletId, value, note)